-Specialist Mathematics Units 3 and 4 assumes familiarity with the key knowledge and skills from Mathematical Methods Units 1 and 2 and 3 pecialist Mathematics Units 1 and 2 and a concurrent study of Mathematical Methods Units 3 and 4.
+Specialist Mathematics Units 3 and 4 assumes familiarity with the key knowledge and skills from Mathematical Methods Units 1 and 2 and Specialist Mathematics Units 1 and 2 and a concurrent study of Mathematical Methods Units 3 and 4.

-Pre-requites subjects: Year 10 Mathematical Methods with an average grade of C or above that needs to be maintained to enter Units 3 and 4.
+Prerequisite subjects: Year 10 Mathematical Methods with an average grade of C or above that needs to be maintained to enter Units 3 and 4.

-Co-requites subjects: Unit 1 and 2 Mathematical Methods
+Corequisite subjects: Unit 1 and 2 Mathematical Methods